This feature requires Manager user level or higher.

 Audience Change shows the increase or decrease of your list's total subscriber count, compared to the previous timeframe.

 Existing subscribers shows subscribers who were already saved in your list.

 This section shows the number of subscribed, unsubscribed, and cleaned addresses since your last campaign.
 Click the linked number for any of these stats to see which email addresses fall into each category.

 The campaign performance

-graph shows the open and click percentages for the last 30 campaigns that have been sent, as well as the industry average open rate.
+graph shows the open and click percentages for the last 30 campaigns that have been sent.
 We only include campaigns with 20 or more subscribers to prevent test campaigns from skewing performance results.